Chichi126/Decoding-My-LinkedIn-Journey/README.md

 - You will get a message in your inbox after 24 hours that your data is ready

+### The following features were used to create the background in Power Point

+- shapes

+- Icons

+- Colours

+- My Picture

 #### The following Power BI functions were used